 In the visual shader editor you can click a button and see what your visual shader looks like as shader code.
 This can be useful if you're trying to replicate a text shader as nodes, or it can be used as a preview for converting your visual shader to a text shader.

 To learn more about visual shaders, read VisualShaders.

 Converting to ShaderMaterial¶

-It is possible to convert from SpatialMaterial, CanvasItemMaterial and ParticlesMaterial to ShaderMaterial.
-Just go to the material properties and enable the convert option.
+It is possible to convert from StandardMaterial3D, CanvasItemMaterial and ParticlesMaterial to ShaderMaterial.
+To do so, go to the material properties and select the convert option.